fluxninja/aperture/operator/README.md

 ## Custom Resources

-The operator has below custome resources:
+The operator has below custom resources:

 - Agent
 - Controller